microsoft/FluidFramework/BREAKING.md

 ## getDataStore() APIs is removed
 IContainerRuntime.getDataStore() is removed.
 Only IContainerRuntime.getRootDataStore() is available to retrieve root data stores.
 For couple versions we will allow retrieving non-root data stores using this API, but this functionality is temporary and will be removed soon.
 You can use handleFromLegacyUri() for creating handles from container-internal URIs (i.e., in format `/${dataStoreId}`) and resolving those containers to get to non-root data stores.
 Please note that this functionality is strictly added for legacy files!
-In future, not using handles to refer to content (and storing handles in DDSs) will result in such data stores not being reachable from roots, and thus garbage collected (deleted) from file.
+In future, not using handles to refer to content (and storing handles in DDSes) will result in such data stores not being reachable from roots, and thus garbage collected (deleted) from file.

 ### Package Renames
 As a follow up to the changes in 0.24 we are updating a number of package names